octocloudlabs/supercharge-docs/docs/ray/index.md

 ### Exercise

 1. Make sure you open the repository for this section called [supercharge-customize](https://github.com/octocloudlabs/supercharge-customize).
-1. Click on the green code button
+1. Click on the green Code button
 1. Click on the plus icon to create a codespace in the main branch.

 ---